BIBSYSDEV/NVA-scenarios/KBS/README.md

 To assist the Project Manager, Local Project Managers may report their local inclusion numbers as well.

-To oversee the reporting process each year, a "KBS Controller" is assigned to follow up all Project Managers and make sure all KBS reporting is done.
+To oversee the reporting process each year, a "KBS Controller"/ "KBS Manager" is assigned to follow up all Project Managers and make sure all KBS reporting is done.
 When a Controller sees fit, usually when all KBS related Projects are done reporting, they close reporting for the previous year.
 Then, a final report for that year is produced, containing all